-As dancers we will use our bodies to move like different jungle animals and learn to move to the rhythm of a beat.
+As dancers we will use our bodies to show different sizes and growth.

-As sportsmen and women we are learning to make large and small shapes with our bodies and run skillfully around obstacles.
+As sportsmen and women we are learning to make large and small shapes with our bodies and learning to cut using scissors.